bugale/Buganime/README.md

 # Buganime
-My personal Anime organizer, that upscales your anime to 4K and organizes it in a Kodi-friendly tree.
+My personal Anime organizer, that upscales your anime to 4K, organizes it in a Kodi-friendly tree, and downlowds a theme song.